lovemearowlet/nixless/README.md

 ```
 ---
 to uninstall/update do
-to uninstall a package remove the entry then rebuild
+to uninstall a package remove the entry then find the package src in /nixless/ then remove it then rebuild
 to update do:
 ```
-sudo rm -rf /nixless/*
+sudo (or doas) nixless-u
 ```
-then rebuild (update utility coming soon)
+then rebuild